A Fast Radio Burst monitor with a Compact All-Sky Phased Array (CASPA): A compact all-sky transient monitor using phased array technology

-As defined above this SEFD will scale as 1/$f_c^2$ if the number of elements, beams and sky coverage remains constant.
-If we critically sample at the high frequency then the effective area remains constant with frequency, but this is inefficient because we will be oversampled at the low frequency.
+As defined above, this SEFD will scale as 1/$f_c^2$ if the number of elements, beams and sky coverage remains constant\footnote{This scaling relation assumes the temperature of receiver is frequency independent and the temperature conversion follows the Rayleigh-Jeans inverse square frequency dependence.}.
+If we critically sample at the high frequency, then the effective area remains constant with frequency, but this is inefficient because we will be oversampled at the low frequency.
 The simulation parameters that we use later (and listed in the left-most column of Table~\ref{tab:inst}) have therefore been restricted to the lower part of the available bandwidth.
 In \TAB{tab:caspa}, we list the parameters of a realistic array, but note that this is not the detailed modelling that would be required for a final system design.
-In particular, the frequency range and bandwidth specified in \TAB{tab:caspa} is based on the CryoPAF receiver array which is already being commissioned, but the final CASPA system will more likely be optimised for a slightly lower frequency.
+In particular, the frequency range and bandwidth specified in \TAB{tab:caspa} are based on the CryoPAF receiver array which is already being commissioned, but the final CASPA system will more likely be optimised for a slightly lower frequency.